tacgomes/investir/README.md

 investment platforms.

 ## Limitations

-* Other than dividend payments, the CSV files exported from a investment platform do not provide information regarding corporate actions that can affect the portfolio.
-Examples of such actions are stock splits, reverse stock splits, or ticker symbol changes (e.g FB to META).
-In that scenario the reports created will not be accurate unless the CSV is manually edited to account for those actions.

 * No special handling takes place for the accumulation class of shares for an investment fund, where income from dividends or interest are